moody/Waffle/README.md

 - **`Waffle:Flex(options)`** — Starts composing a container, returns a `WaffleFlexContainerBuilder`. `options.children` can be given directly for a fully declarative style.
 Nothing runs until `Layout()` is called.
 - **`Builder:AddChild(child)`** — Appends a child as-is, a leaf frame or a manually composed subtree via its own `children`/`onLayout`.
 Returns a handle to it.
 - **`Builder:AddRow(child?)`** / **`Builder:AddColumn(child?)`** — Appends a new ROW/COLUMN container as a child, returning a new builder scoped to it.
 - **`Builder:Layout()`** — Runs the layout for everything composed so far.
 Call only on the root builder, nested containers are laid out automatically as part of it.
-Safe to call again later.
+Safe to call again later; no-ops unless something changed since the last call.
 - **`Builder:GetChild(key)`** — Looks up a child anywhere in the tree by the `key` it was given.
 Works from the root or any nested builder/handle.
 Errors if no child was registered under `key`.

 The options (`WaffleFlexOptions`) passed to `Waffle:Flex()` accept: